sahilrajput03/react-hot-reloader-love/README.md

-## This project is capable to refresh components without a refresh.
+## This project is capable to refresh components without a browser refresh.
 Yikes!!

 *Also, read the readme.md in "resource - hotreload things" folder.